Indirect Tax

 • Goods and Services Tax (GST): Similar to VAT, this is a comprehensive indirect tax levy on the manufacture, sale, and consumption of goods and services.

-One of the most significant criticisms of indirect taxes is that they are regressive.
+One of the most significant criticisms of indirect taxes is that they are inherently regressive.
 This means they tend to take a larger percentage of income from low-income individuals than from high-income individuals.
-Since indirect taxes are flat rates applied to consumption, a low-income person pays the same dollar amount of tax on a loaf of bread as a millionaire.
-This tax represents a much larger portion of the low-income person's available funds.
+Since indirect taxes are typically flat rates applied to consumption, a low-income person pays the same dollar amount of tax on a basic commodity as a millionaire.
+For the lower-income individual, this tax represents a much larger portion of their available disposable funds, which can exacerbate wealth inequality.
 Policymakers often try to mitigate this regressive nature by exempting essential items like basic food, medicine, and clothing from sales tax or VAT.
-Conversely, luxury taxes may be applied to high-end goods to target wealthier consumers.
-Another consideration is the potential for inflationary effects.
-When indirect taxes are introduced or increased, prices for goods and services rise, which can contribute to inflation.
-However, they are also less likely to discourage work and investment compared to high direct taxes on income and capital gains.
+Conversely, "luxury taxes" may be applied to high-end goods to target wealthier consumers.
+Another critical consideration is the potential for inflationary effects.
+When indirect taxes are introduced or increased, prices for goods and services rise immediately, which can contribute to a spike in the Consumer Price Index (CPI).
+However, governments often favor them because they are less likely to discourage work and investment compared to high direct taxes on income and capital gains.
+For businesses, the primary consideration is the "compliance burden"—the administrative cost of collecting, tracking, and remitting these taxes to the government, which can be particularly onerous for small and medium-sized enterprises.

 Real-World Example: VAT Implementation